Four-manifolds up to connected sum with complex projective planes: Detecting the extension class

-Now, to apply this result to the $\CP$-stable classification of 4-manifolds, we need to investigate the action of $\sAut(\coker d_3)$ on the extension classes for some families of 1-types.
-As in \cref{prop:k}, we let $(C_*,d_*)$ be the $\La$-module chain complex of a 4-manifold ~$M$ with $1$-type $(\pi,w)$.
-If in some cases we can show that the action of the automorphisms of $\coker d_3$ is contained in the action of the automorphisms of $\pi$, and the action by $-1$ from the orientation choice, then we will have shown that the stable 2-type $[\pi_2 (M),k(M)]$ detects the $\CP$-stable classification within the $1$-type.
+Now, to apply this to the $\CP$-stable classification of 4-manifolds, we need to investigate the action of $\sAut(\coker b_3)$ on the extension classes for some families of 1-types.
+More precisely, we choose $b_3$ to be $d^2_w$, the dual of $d_2$ twisted by $w\colon\pi\to \Z/2$.

 \begin{lemma} Assume that $H^1(\pi;\La)=0$ and $\pi$ is infinite.
-Then $\sAut(\coker d_3)$ acts on $\Ext_{\La}^1(\coker d_3,\ker d_2)$ by multiplication by $\pm 1$. \end{lemma}
+Then $\sAut(\coker d^2_w)$ acts on $\Ext_{\La}^1(\coker d^2_w,\ker d_2)$ by multiplication by $\pm 1$. \end{lemma}